When it comes to taking events online, we truly believe that the event experience is only as good as the platform you’re using.

-Swapcard uses artificial intelligence to engage your audience and connect attendees – whether with audience polls and surveys or AI-powered meeting recommendations, which are both central features to the Swapcard platform.
+Swapcard uses artificial intelligence to engage your audience and connect attendees – whether with audience polls and surveys or AI-powered meeting recommendations.

-With Swapcard, delegates can preschedule one-on-one meetings and product demos as well as using the group chat feature.
-Meanwhile, event organisers can integrate with any streaming provider and easily track audience interactions.
+With Swapcard, delegates can preschedule one-on-one virtual meetings and product demos in virtual booths, and as well as using the group chat feature.
+Meanwhile, event organisers can integrate with any streaming provider and easily track audience engagement.

 Great for: Events that combine live streaming and networking, such as conferences.